 While the model for The Japanese Bather is clearly a Western woman – coy in an open silk kimono Tissot had purchased at Madame Desoye’s – the face and hair of the woman in Young Lady Holding Japanese Objects is inspired by a typical porcelain-headed doll.
 Unlike Whistler, Tissot did not show his “Japanese” paintings at the Salon, but he recorded them in the photograph album of the paintings he sold.
 His album also includes Still-life of Japanese objects, with a ceramic dragon and a Japanese doll lying on a gleaming wooden tabletop that reflects her painted porcelain face.
 And in his gorgeous 1866 commission, Portrait of the Marquise de Miramon, née Thérèse Feuillant, he outdid himself by including elegant touches of japonisme.
 (For a high-resolution, interactive version of this portrait at the Getty Museum in Los Angeles, California, click here .)

-In London, Whistler was incorporating his Japanese treasures into paintings such as The Golden Screen (1864), The Lange Leizen of the Six Marks (completed 1864; exhibited at the Royal Academy that same year), The Princess from the Land of Porcelain (completed 1863-64; exhibited at the 1865 Salon), and The Little White Girl (completed 1864; exhibited at the Royal Academy in 1865).
+In London, Whistler was incorporating his Japanese treasures into paintings such as The Golden Screen (1864), The Lange Leizen of the Six Marks (completed 1864; exhibited at the Royal Academy that same year), The Princess from the Land of Porcelain (completed 1863-64; exhibited at the Paris Salon in 1865), and The Little White Girl (completed 1864; exhibited at the Royal Academy in 1865).

 After returning to London from his misadventure in Valparaiso, Chile in late 1866, Whistler moved into No. 2, Lindsey Row.
 It was a three-story house with an attic that looked out on the River Thames.
 He hosted a house-warming party on February 5, 1867.
 Dante Rossetti and his brother – also one of the founders of the Pre-Raphaelite Brotherhood – attended.
 William Michael Rossetti (1829 – 1919) wrote in his diary: “There are some fine old fixtures, such as doors, fireplaces, and Whistler had got up the rooms with many delightful Japanesisms.
 Saw for the first time his pagoda cabinet.”